 - phone numbers for regular vet and emergency vet

 Be sure to check expiration dates on any medications and replace as needed.
 Reptiles with bandages should not be on loose substrate or allowed to soak.
 All dressings should be replaced and wounds cleaned daily unless the vet says otherwise.

 - suspected poisoning

 - electric shock from biting an electrical cord

 - prolonged lack of balance

 Ultimately, when in doubt, call the vet.
 Don’t worry about being annoying, just call—it could save your reptile’s life.
 Not sure where to go?
-More information on finding a vet in our article, Finding the Reptile Vet of Your Dreams.
+Check out my curated ReptiFiles Reptile Vet Directory.
+There’s also more information on finding a vet in this article: Finding the Reptile Vet of Your Dreams!

 Worried about vet bills?

 Whether you have just one reptile or a collection, pet insurance can be extremely helpful for offsetting veterinary costs.
 If pet insurance is not an option for you, consider applying for a CareCredit card.
 It’s still a credit card with a very high interest rate that needs to be paid off within 6 months, but it can get you out of a pinch in an emergency.

 Don’t forget to follow ReptiFiles on Instagram and subscribe to the mailing list. <3 ↓↓↓